The Government Inspector: Plot summary

 Terrified that he is now undone, the Mayor pleads with Khlestakov not to have him arrested, only to learn that the latter has become engaged to his daughter.
 Khlestakov then announces that he is returning to Saint Petersburg, having been persuaded by his valet Osip that it is too dangerous to continue the charade any longer.

 After Khlestakov and Osip depart on a coach driven by the village's fastest horses, the Mayor's friends all arrive to congratulate him.
 Certain that he now has the upper hand, he summons the merchants, boasting of his daughter's engagement and vowing to squeeze them for every kopeck they are worth.
 However, the Postmaster suddenly arrives carrying an intercepted letter which reveals Khlestakov's true identity – and his mocking opinion of them all.

-The Mayor, after years of bamboozling banter Governors and shaking down criminals of every description, is enraged to have been this humiliated.
+The Mayor, after years of bamboozling governors and shaking down criminals of every description, is enraged to have been this humiliated.
 He screams at his cronies, stating that they, not himself, are to blame.
 At this moment, the famous fourth-wall breaking phrase is uttered by the Mayor to the audience: "What are you laughing about?
 You are laughing about yourselves!".
 While the cronies continue arguing, a message arrives from the real Government Inspector, who is demanding to see the Mayor immediately.